 Changing mats take up next to no space, can be laid down wherever is convenient, are highly portable, and have easily washable surfaces.
 Another benefit that comes with using a changing mat on the floor is that it removes the risk of falls.
-However, be sure to take care when using them as they lack the safety railings featured in some changing tables.
+However, if you choose to use them on higher surfaces like a bed, be sure to take care as they lack the safety railings featured in some changing tables.

 Frequent nappy changes are a reality for all newborns.
 And while disposable nappies can be a godsend for this reason, they can also be bulky and take up a large amount of storage.
 The much less space-demanding alternative is to use cloth nappies, which are reusable and can be banished to the washing machine until laundry time.

 - Any baby toiletries are easy enough to add to the bathroom cabinet or to an additional shower caddy.

 - There are some things that can’t be substituted, and your baby will need storage for their own wardrobe and bedding.
 Fortunately, there are many clever ways to optimise the storage of your home, such as using pull-out boxes beneath your bed or installing an additional clothes rod in your closet.

 - Remember that toys and books aren’t much fun to very young babies, and they will be content with a few favorites until they get a bit older – there’s no need to go overboard early.